JayshivPatel/ScientiaAskDoc/README.md

 > Scientia project - A central hub for the EdTech services that are focused on enhancing the remote learning experience for students and faculty alike.

-_🚧 This platform is currently under development! 🚧_

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Requirements